SharePoint/sp-dev-docs/docs/sp-add-ins/host-webs-add-in-webs-and-sharepoint-components-in-sharepoint.md

 - **Custom actions:** In addition to adding custom actions to the add-in web, you can add them to the host web as well.
 To add the custom action to the add-in web, you include it in a **Web**-scoped Feature that is inside a .wsp file, just as you would include any other component you add to the add-in web.
 To add a custom action to the host web, you can include (even in an externally based add-in) **CustomAction** markup in a Feature that is in the add-in package but outside any .wsp file.
 Components in such a "loose" Feature apply to the host web, not the add-in web, so this type of Feature is called ahost web Feature.

-- **Web Parts:** One kind of Web Part, an add-in part, can be deployed in an add-in, and an add-in part can go to either the add-in web or the host web.
+- **Web Parts:** One kind of web part, an add-in part, can be deployed in an add-in, and an add-in part can go to either the add-in web or the host web.
 All other types of Web Parts can be referenced in add-ins, but not deployed by them.
 If an add-in part is deployed to the host web, it should be included in a host web Feature.

 - **Remote event receivers:** These are new in SharePoint.
 They resemble classic SharePoint event receivers except that the code runs in the cloud.
 These are not available in a SharePoint-hosted add-in.